Bungalow Extensions & Dormer Loft Conversions

 Our clients owned a good-sized bungalow on a large plot and sought additional bedroom accommodation as part of a bungalow extension.
 The bungalow had previous flat roof extensions.
 However, the plot would likely have taken additional single-storey extensions.
-The bungalow sat adjacent to traditional Victorian two-storey properties.
+It sat adjacent to traditional Victorian two-storey properties.
 As such, we thought that planning permission would be possible for a bungalow to house conversion.

 As part of the redevelopment of the site, the rear part of the site was separated and planning approval granted for a new dwelling.
 Due to this limited rear garden, no rear bungalow extensions were possible for the property.
 The roof space was also limited, therefore a dormer loft conversion extension wasn’t appropriate.

-The bungalow underwent a substantial renovation and extension.
+The property underwent a substantial renovation and extension.
 This included new bedrooms and an extended family room to the front of the property.
 A new feature entrance was added to the property to modernise the home.

 Bungalow Extension and Remodelling, including master bedroom suite with balcony.

 Before contacting us, the householder had previously received two planning refusals for the substantial remodelling of and extensions to their detached dormer bungalow.
 The bungalow extension planning applications failed for many reasons.
-The reasons included the proximity, over dominating and overbearing effect to the adjacent property, scale, massing, height and bulk.
+These included the proximity, over dominating and overbearing effect to the adjacent property, scale, massing, height and bulk.

 As part of the strategy, a planning appeal was submitted.
 This successfully argued each element while considering a more appropriate design and resubmission of a fresh planning application.